-This is another perfect choice to make if you are looking for a protective style that is both stylish and requires low maintenance.
+The Senegalese twist is a perfect choice if you are looking for a low-maintenance protective hairstyle that is also stylish.

-These are oversized cornrows that add a classy spice to your look.
-You can either wear them with your natural hair or with extensions.
+Goddess braids are oversized cornrows that add a classy touch to your look.
+They can be worn with your natural hair or with extensions.

 13. Faux Hawk

-The best thing about this style is that it works for any hair type.
-Whether you have type 3C-4C hair, you will love the Faux Hawk hairstyle.
+The great thing about the Faux Hawk hairstyle is that it works for any hair type.
+Whether you have type 3C-4C hair or not, you will love this hairstyle.

 14. Hair Up-do

 15. Space Buns